konkrer/simpleAutocomplete/README.md

 <br>

 simpleAutocomplete is a vanilla JavaScript utility class and some CSS used to display auto-complete suggestions to the user.
 Setup and use is very simplistic and minimalistic.
 As the user selects a suggestion the value is put in the corresponding text input element and a callback is called if provided.
-This utility is so simple it should be no problem for JavaScript developers of nearly any skill level to quickly understand and/or alter the code to their needs.
-Customize the CSS file to your needs.

 The developer is responsible for watching for text being typed in inputs, obtaining the auto-complete suggestions they wish to display, and for the simple preparation for display.
 See below section: ***Preparing Suggestions for Display***